Custom Built Car Registration in IowaPage Overview

 Just like any other motor vehicle, your custom-built car must be registered at your county treasurer's office.
 However, there are a few special regulations that apply to specially constructed, reconstructed, and kit motor vehicles.

-Before you submit your application for registration, an Iowa Department of Transportation representative will determine if your vehicle complies with the appropriate safety guidelines.
-You will also need to provide bills of sale for the component parts of the vehicle.
+Before you submit your application, an Iowa Department of Transportation representative will determine if your vehicle complies with the appropriate safety guidelines.

 Once the ownership of all parts and components has been verified, the office will assign an identification number to the vehicle.
 This paves the way for you to title and register your custom car.